maziac/DeZogPlugin/Readme.md

-﻿# CSpect Plugin - Socket
+﻿# DeZog Cspect Plugin

+The Dezog plugin allows to connect [DeZog](https://github.com/maziac/DeZog) with [CSpect](http://www.cspect.org).
+I.e. you can use the DeZog IDE and run/debug your program in CSpect.

-This is a [CSpect](http://www.cspect.org) plugin that establishes a listenign socket.
+This plugin establishes a listening socket (default port 11000).
-DeZog will connect this socket when a debug session is started.
+DeZog will connect to this socket when a debug session is started.

 # State

-Currently the plugin does connect the UART to a socket in RX and TX direction.
-But it has not been tested yet.
-I.e. this is an early development state.
-Don't expect it to work.
+The plugin is working with CSpect v2.12.17.
+The state is: it is working but still experimental.

+What should work is:
+- Continue/StepInto/StepOver/StepOut (see "Known Problems")
+- Lite reverse stepping
+- Memory display
+- Register display
+- Setting breakpoints

+What's not working/not tested:
+- Breakpoint conditions (not tested)
+- Watchpoints
+- Sprite display

 # Plugin Installation